debops/debops/docs/defaults-detailed.rst

       mount_options: '{{ ["noauto"] + (cryptsetup__mount_options|d([]) | list) }}'

-    Note that this option is currently not idempotent because it copes the keyfile to the remote system and erases it again.
+    Note that this option is currently not idempotent because it copes the keyfile to the remote system and erases it again without checking before hand if the `plaintext device mapper target` is already present.

   .. _cryptsetup__devices_state_unmounted: